 Effective January 1, 2016, every public school student must pass a basic civics test, or alternate assessment, as a condition for receiving a high school diploma in the state of Utah.
 Utah Code Annotated 53A-13-109.5.
 USBE Administrative Rule R277-700-8.

 The students must pass a test comprised of 50 questions selected from the 100 questions on the United States Customs and Immigration Service civics assessment that can be found here: Civics (History and Government) Questions for the Naturalization Test.
 Passing the test is defined in the legislation as answering 35 or more correctly.

-- The Civics test will be administered as a multiple-choice test.
+- The Civics test will be administered online through UTIPS: https://jordan.utips.org.

 - Students may retake the test as many times as needed in order to pass.

-If you have any questions about the US Civics test, please contact Pam Su’a at 801-567-8320 or firstname.lastname@example.org.
+If you have any questions about the US Civics test, please contact Brooke Anderson at 801-567-8393 or email@example.com.

 - The Utah State Board of Education has partnered with UEN to create a web resource regarding this new requirement: http://www.uen.org/american-civics-education/

 - Questions for the basic civics test and alternate assessment must be taken from the U.S. Citizenship and Immigration Services’ official list of civics questions and answers for the naturalization test.
 U.S. Citizenship and Immigration Services offers a variety of study materials for the